Germany: Protesters rally in Erfurt, denouncing political pacts with far right | DW | 15.02.2020

 Busloads of activists

-Organizers said at least 50 busloads of people from all over Germany were descending on the city for the rally.
+Organizers said at least 50 busloads of people from all over Germany had descended on the city for the rally.

-Katja Kipping, leader of left-wing party Die Linke, was also expected to attend.

-"The firewall against fascists has a deep rip.
-Within the FDP and CDU, there is the willingness to collaborate with the AfD," said activist group Unteilbar in a statement.
-The civil society group organized the demonstration together with The German Trade Union Confederation (DGB).
+"By making a pact with the AfD, the CDU and FDP opened the door of power to the extreme right," said a spokeswoman for Unteilbar.
+Thanks to the unrelenting protests, "we as civil society have managed to slam this door shut again."

 Parallel demo in Dresden

-Anti-fascist counter-demonstrators were also expected to come head-to-head with a far-right march on Saturday in Dresden.
-Right-wing extremist groups have traditionally co-opted the remembrance day for the allied bombing of Dresden on February 13, 1945 to push a far-right agenda.
+Anti-fascist counter-demonstrators forced a route change on a far-right march in Dresden on Saturday.

+Right-wing extremist groups have traditionally co-opted the remembrance day for the allied bombing of the eastern city on February 13, 1945 to push a far-right agenda.

-Dana Regev, DW's correspondent reported that around 1000 neo-Nazis are expected with larger numbers expected for the counter-demonstration.
-The counter-demonstration is united under the slogan of "disrupt Nazis."
-Police say they expect the situation to be "combative."
+Dana Regev, DW's correspondent reported that around several hundred neo-Nazis had begun their "funeral march" from the city's central station.

+Multiple counter-rallies, united under the slogan of "disrupt Nazis," started their own protests earlier in the day.

-The march follows a day of state commemorations for the victims on the 75th anniversary of the bombing of Dresden.
+The marches follows a day of state commemorations for the victims on the 75th anniversary of the bombing of Dresden.

 mm,kmm/aw (dpa,AFP)